 Take the Time: Sometimes when people try to spend quality time, they end doing something they want to do or taking their partner somewhere they want to go.
 And a lot of the time, their partner isn’t very interested.
 This is where you’ll have to do something they like for it to register as an actual love act.

 Now if you’ve been with them for awhile (or even for a short time), then you probably know their interests and the things they like to do.
 Take the time to instigate an outing or just join in on something they’re already doing.
-It lets them know that you want to spend time with them and that you’re trying.
+It lets them know that you wish to spend time with them and that you’re putting in the effort.

 Find Common Grounds: Sometimes it happens that two people have no common interests.
 I mean, there may be small things (you both like orange chicken and Christmas time), but there’s nothing you both can truly share as a common interest.